 So much so that you will find that people and criminals alike are still using the mask to strike fear into our hearts!
 And it works, every single time!

-You know you have given birth to an iconic idea, story and image when all you need to do is mention two letters, one word, and it strikes a sense of recognition and fear immediately.
-Stephen King’s IT is hands-down one of the scariest clown movies out there, a classic within the horror genre.
+You know you have given birth to an iconic idea, story and image when all you need to do is mention two letters, one word, and it strikes a sense of recognition and fear immediately. story behind the mask is hands-down one of the scariest clown movies out there, a classic within the horror genre.

 What is most recognizable about the movie is, of course, Pennywise, and the clown mask that has struck terror in us all.
 Fun childhood memories of the comedic circus character?
 Yeah, that’s gone!
 IT has had such a timeless impact that the concepts of fear and clowns is something that still go hand in hand.
 In fact, during the months of September and October, 2016, the number of crimes in America committed by individuals wearing clown masks spiked, from the chasing of children in parks, to robberies and attempted kidnappings.
 On October 17th, 2016, even Target reported pulling clown masks off their shelves.